 Save Money by Increasing Attic Insulation in Charlotte

-Having the right amount of insulation in your attic can make your Charlotte home more comfortable throughout the year.
+Having the correct amount of insulation in your attic can make your Charlotte home cozier throughout the year.
 Increased energy efficiency could also help you save money on utility bills.

 Does My Home Have Enough Insulation?

-You can assess existing insulation to learn if you have a sufficient amount in your attic.
+You can assess existing insulation to learn if you have enough in your attic.
 If it’s shallower than 7” deep, your home is underinsulated.
 In Charlotte, 16-18” deep is recommended.

 Types of Attic Insulation